mrets/Help/certificates_tab.md

 ## Settings: The Gear

-Use the gear icon to customize the report columns.
+Use the gear icon, located in the top right of the dachboard,  to customize the report columns.

 ![](https://github.com/mrets/photos/blob/master/certificates_tab4.png?raw=true)